madejackson/MillControl/README.md

 ![Grind Mode Landscape](./Assets/pictures/grind_L.png)

 ### Brew-Timer
-If you set on A0 a "taster" (don't know the english word) you can get a brew-timer.
+If you set on A0 a button you can get a brew-timer.
 The timer will be cancled by any interaction and cannot be started during the milling process.

 ![Brewing](./Assets/pictures/brew.png)